ncurses.3x - Man Page

 Terminfo

-The hashed database uses less disk-space and is a little faster than the directory tree.
-However, some applications assume the existence of the directory tree, reading it directly rather than using the terminfo library calls.
+The hashed database uses less disk space and is a little faster than the directory tree.
+However, some applications assume the existence of the directory tree, and read it directly rather than using the terminfo API.

-• If ncurses is built with a support for reading termcap files directly, then an entry in this list may be the path of a termcap file.
+• If ncurses is configured with termcap support, this variable may contain the location of a termcap file.

-• If the TERMINFO variable begins with “hex:” or “b64:”, ncurses uses the remainder of that variable as a compiled terminal description.
-You might produce the base64 format using infocmp(1M):
+• If the value of TERMINFO begins with “hex:” or “b64:”, ncurses uses the remainder of the value as a compiled terminfo description.
+You might produce the base64 format using infocmp(1M).

 export TERMINFO

-The compiled description is used if it corresponds to the terminal identified by the Term variable.
+The compiled description is used only if it corresponds to the terminal type identified by Term.

-Setting TERMINFO is the simplest, but not the only way to set location of the default terminal database.
-The complete list of database locations in order follows:
+Setting TERMINFO is the simplest, but not the only, way to direct ncurses to a terminal database.
+The search path is as follows.

-• the last terminal database to which ncurses wrote, if any, is searched first
+• the last terminal database to which the running ncurses application wrote, if any

 • the location specified by the TERMINFO environment variable